Gaviota Creek Improvement Project

 Tier 1 (Program-level analysis)— The project proposes to restore historical fish access at several locations along Gaviota Creek and U.S. 101 in Santa Barbara County.
 The project will address deficiencies of several existing grade control structures and culverts that present barriers to fish passage.
 Barriers would be removed and replaced with a roughened channel.
 Additional retaining structures or modifications to existing structures will be built to strengthen and stabilize the creek bank and highway shoulders.
 Foundation work could be required at some locations to strengthen the existing concrete retaining system.

-Tier 2 (Project-level analysis)— Segment A and Segment C constitute the initial Tier 2 projects.
+Tier 2 (Project-level analysis)— Segment A constitutes the initial Tier 2 project.

 Segment A: Five grade control structures are located along Gaviota Creek on the west side of U.S. 101 from post miles 46.9 to 47.2, near the northbound Gaviota Rest Area and the entrance to the Gaviota Tunnel.
 The California Fish Passage Advisory Committee has identified the grade control structures located within Segment A as priority locations within Caltrans District 5 for improvement to accommodate fish passage.
 The Caltrans 2019 Fish Passage Annual Legislative Report estimates that approximately 28.37 cumulative miles of Steelhead habitat is found upstream of these barriers.
 The weirs would be removed and replaced with a roughened channel with jump heights not to exceed 6 inches.
 Additional retaining structures or modifications to existing structures will be constructed to stabilize the creek bank and highway shoulders.